Wychwood School, Oxford

 The school believes that education is about more than just the exams that its pupils take, but it recognises that these exams are their passports for the future, and, therefore, it is taken seriously.
 Academic life is the backbone of the school day.

-Sports and PE are an integral part of school life, and the girls are encouraged to develop a lifelong love of sport and physical activity through the varied sports programme.
+Sports and PE are an integral part of school life, and pupils are encouraged to develop a lifelong love of sport and physical activity through the varied sports programme.

 There is also a wide-ranging programme of clubs, activities and trips based on the girls’ preferences and requests.
 Activities happen each week at lunchtime, as well as before and after the school day.